cchitsiang/awesome-stars/README.md

 ## Svelte

-- [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
 - [imputnet/cobalt](https://github.com/imputnet/cobalt) - best way to save what you love

 ## Swift

-- [dinoki-ai/osaurus](https://github.com/dinoki-ai/osaurus) - The missing macOS LLM server.
-Run local or cloud models with OpenAI & Anthropic compatible APIs.
-MCP server for Cursor & Claude Desktop, menu bar chat, plugins, and dev tools.
-Native Apple Silicon.
+- [LiveContainer/LiveContainer](https://github.com/LiveContainer/LiveContainer) - Run iOS apps without actually installing them!
+- [dinoki-ai/osaurus](https://github.com/dinoki-ai/osaurus) - AI edge infrastructure for macOS.
+Run local or cloud models, share tools across apps via MCP, and power AI workflows with a native, always-on runtime.
 - [insidegui/VirtualBuddy](https://github.com/insidegui/VirtualBuddy) - Virtualize macOS 12 and later on Apple Silicon, VirtualBuddy is a virtual machine GUI for macOS M1, M2, M3, M4
 - [wkaisertexas/ScreenTimeLapse](https://github.com/wkaisertexas/ScreenTimeLapse) - Take color-accurate timelapses of your screens and cameras on MacOS
 - [mrousavy/react-native-vision-camera](https://github.com/mrousavy/react-native-vision-camera) - 📸 A powerful, high-performance React Native Camera library.
-- [rarfell/dimeApp](https://github.com/rarfell/dimeApp) - Dime is a beautiful expense tracker built with iOS design guidelines in mind.
+- [rafsoh/dimeApp](https://github.com/rafsoh/dimeApp) - Dime is a beautiful expense tracker built with iOS design guidelines in mind.
 - [alexrozanski/LlamaChat](https://github.com/alexrozanski/LlamaChat) - Chat with your favourite LLaMA models in a native macOS app
 - [evanw/thumbhash](https://github.com/evanw/thumbhash) - A very compact representation of an image placeholder
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - Aurora Editor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.